 The Gas Safety Certificate: Knowing and Understanding Gas Safety

-Gas safety is an incredibly important part of owning any type of gas appliance.
+Gas safety is a pivotal part of owning any type of gas appliance.
 Every property with gas appliances installed should have them checked regularly by a Gas Safe Registered engineer.
-It is required by law that landlords have a check carried out and if not, they could face legal action.
-Homeowners aren’t legally bound, but it is strongly advised that they have their gas appliances checked.
+It is required by law that landlords have a check carried out.
+If not they could face legal action.

 How much is a gas safety check?
 What is the procedure behind it?
-This guide will explain the inspection process, the legalities behind owning a gas safety certificate depending on your circumstances and how to organise one as soon as possible for your own gas appliances.
+This handy guide will explain the inspection process, the legalities behind owning a gas safety certificate (depending on your circumstances), and how to organise one as soon as possible for your own gas appliances.

 What is a gas safety inspection?

-A gas safety engineer will know exactly what they are looking for, saving time, resources and even lives.
+A gas safety engineer are experts and will know exactly what to look for - saving time, resources, and even lives.

 The gas safety check procedure.

 A gas safety check should be completed annually.
-Your engineer will have been trained to check a number of things when looking at your gas appliances.
+Your engineer is trained to check a number of things when looking at your gas appliances.

 - Your appliance should be operating at the right pressure and the air supply to that appliance should be suitable.